liferay/liferay-docs/discover/deployment/articles/03-configuring-liferay/01-locales-and-encoding-configuration/00-locales-and-encoding-configuration-intro.markdown

 		<url-pattern>/de/*</url-pattern>
 	</servlet-mapping>

-The defaults that Liferay provides should be sufficient for nearly all circumstances.
+The defaults should be sufficient for nearly all circumstances.
 Because `web.xml` changes require stopping and possibly redeploying @product@ (depending on your app server), test the defaults and make sure you really need to modify these settings.
 If you're clustered, you must make these changes on all nodes.

 ## Modifying Language Keys [](id=modifying-language-keys)